MozillaFoundation/Gigabit-101-Workshop/README.md

 But, what do you do with it?
 And, how can you actually leverage these connections to create opportunity and improve quality of life?

-Join us from [time] [date] for a workshop focused on demystifying high speed internet, and helping you shape the story of high speed networks for [your community].
+Join us from [time] [date] for a workshop focused on demystifying high-speed internet, and help you shape the story of high-speed networks for [your community].